 We call this part “Quote To Cash” — or QTC — and the Salesforce CPQ application covers all of this.
-It’s an application that covers everything from the time that somebody says, “I have a new opportunity.”
-Through collecting cash for that opportunity.
+It’s an application that covers the entire quoting process – everything from the time that somebody says, “I have a new opportunity” through collecting cash for that opportunity.

 You can configure the order, quote the pricing, get a signed contract and eventually collect cash for it.

-Let’s dive a bit deeper into what a CPQ process flow might look like at your organization.
+Let’s dive a bit deeper into what a CPQ solution might look like at your organization.